AKDev32/AKDev32/README.md

-- 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
+- 🤔 &nbsp; Exploring new technologies, developing software solutions, and creating quick hacks.

-- 🎓 &nbsp; Studying Computer Science and Engineering at IIIT Vadodara and coding stuffs.
+- 🎓 &nbsp; Pursuing BTech in Computer Science and Engineering from I.K.
+Gujral Punjab Technical University and coding for fun and learning.

-- 🌱 &nbsp; Learning about Cloud Tech, Systems Design.
+- 🌱 &nbsp; Learning about Advance Algorithms and Operating Systems.

-- ✍️ &nbsp; Pursuing Web Development as hobbies/side hustles.
+- ✍️ &nbsp; Passionate about Frontend Development with expertise in HTML, CSS, JavaScript, and continuously improving skills in Java, C++, Python.
+Also enhancing knowledge in Data Structures and Algorithms (DSA).